m10ust/nethtop/README.md

 sudo python3 nethtop++.py
 ```

 If you’re not happy with it, open a fucking issue or make a pull request with the fix.
+You are welcome to make a Windows version fork if you want because I am not gonna do it.